Lewy Body Dementia

 Signs and symptoms of Lewy Body Dementia

-The symptoms of Lewy Body Dementia will worsen over time.
-In general, LBD progresses at about the same rate as Alzheimer's disease, typically over several years.
-Many of the symptoms of the disorder bear a striking resemblance to Alzheimer's or Parkinson's.
-Despite the overlaps, however, there are symptoms that indicate the disorder is indeed LBD and not other dementias and the difference is important.
+As with Alzheimer's disease or Parkinson's disease, the symptoms of Lewy Body Dementia worsen over time, with intellectual and motor functions deteriorating, typically over several years.
+Despite the overlaps, however, there are symptoms that indicate the disorder is indeed LBD and not another disorder.

 Signs of Lewy Body Dementia

 - Mental decline.
-Lewy Body patients may experience reduced alertness and lowered attention span.
+Lewy Body patients may experience extreme swings between alertness and confusion or drowsiness, as well as reduced attention span.